1,000 rally to reopen businesses in Fresno County, many say they will open again Oct. 1

-FRESNO, Calif.
-(KFSN) -- Frustrated and fired up business owners showed up today at Fresno's City Hall - saying they can't make it any longer being closed.
+The event felt like a political rally, but the business owners that spoke said that something needs to change if their stores and restaurants are going to survive.
+The speakers represented a group of local small businesses that say they plan to open on October 1 in defiance of rules set by local and state officials.

-Many restaurants and small businesses are part of a large group that's planning to open safely on October 1 without the green light from local and state officials.
+"This is not something we're willing to wait for and here's another thing, we're not asking, we're telling you, we're opening safely on October 1, thank you very much," said restaurant owner, Lewis Everk.

-"This is not something we're willing to wait for and here's another thing, we're not asking, we're telling you, we're opening safely on October 1, thank you very much," said Everk.
+For two hours, 20 speakers, including politicians, local business owners, and Fresno native Erica Kious, who owns the San Francisco salon where House Speaker Nancy Pelosi was recorded on surveillance video getting her hair done last month.
+While some of the speeches felt political, many tried to keep the focus on struggling business and restaurant owners on the verge of closing, who shared their stories and their last ditch effort to survive.

-For two hours, 20 speakers, including struggling business and restaurant owners on the verge of closing, shared their stories and their last ditch effort to survive.
+"I don't consider myself a hero.
+I'm just a mother with two children trying to support my family," Kious said.
+"Being shut down for six months is just too long.
+We were supposed to open midsummer and a lot of us restaurant workers, salon owners, spent almost the last of our money to reopen our businesses safely and got denied."

-"How is it safe for me to touch your face during an outdoor facial but it is not safe for me to do your eyelashes," asked Torrence.
+"How is it safe for me to touch your face during an outdoor facial but it is not safe for me to do your eyelashes," asked Clovis business owner, Kelli Torrence.
 "How is it safe to cut and color your hair indoors but it's not safe to wax your eyebrows indoors?"

 Allen Mohammadi attended the rally.
 He owns several McCoy's Coffee Shops in the Fresno area.